 There’s a hearty feeling of home here, in the family-friendly leather sofas, with your dog by the fire and the heat from the Aga wafting the aroma of home cooking around the place.
 Book-based escapology is possible in the L-shaped sofa that adjoins the kitchen, with the doors open to the terrace and the tranquil twitter of the garden birds.

 Living spaces here are colourful and characterful with endless history etched into the exposed-stone walls.
-It’s an ideal space for decompressing with hens, with friends and family, with music and merriment, or with games and books and a bottle of bubbly.
+It’s an ideal space for decompressing with friends and family, with music and merriment, or with games and books and a bottle of bubbly.
 One too many?
 Maybe you’ll gather round the piano and roll out the barrel.

 Do it yourself on the homely, hearty Aga that breathes heat and the aroma of slow-cooked meat all over the place.
 Fire up the Rangemaster barbie.
 Or set the wine to chill in the cooler and call the pros.
 Catherine Skates is an American whose love of British cooking and fresh, local ingredients is just a phone call away.
 Don’t forget the waiter.